 Knowledge and skills Assessment 1 Students will begin Yr.
 9 by consolidating their knowledge and skills on the topic of themselves and their daily lives.
 They will build Mod 1 Listening, Reading & on their knowledge of Past, Present and Future tenses and apply these in new contexts.
 They will also learn to use reflexive verbs Writing Assessments when describing relationships with others.
 (September - November) 2 Building on the skills and knowledge covered in Topic 1, students will begin to be taught vocabulary and grammar to allow them to Mod 2 Listening, Reading & describe their future plans and what they think the world will be like in the future.
 They will learn to become increasingly accurate Writing Assessments in their use of the future tense in both the regular and irregular forms, alongside revising modal verbs in the present tense.
-(December - February) 3 In this topic, students will cover the wider themes of 'Media & technology,' and 'My personal world.'
-Students will develop their Listening, Reading & Writing skills of listening and transcribing, and forming and answering questions, alongside a focus on the phonic sounds of é, er and ez.
-Assessments

-They will continue to consolidate their use of the present and past tenses while learning to use the near future tense accurately.
+(December - February) 3 In this topic, students will build on their knowledge of previously learned vocabulary whilst being introduced to the imperfect tense Mod 3 Listening, Reading & to describe what life used to be like when they were younger.
+They will learn to use comparatives to compare primary and Writing Assessments secondary schools while using both present and imperfect tenses together.
+They will learn to use the imperfect tense, alongside revising perfect, present and future tenses.
+(March - April) 4 In this topic students will cover the wider themes of 'Media & technology,' and 'My personal world.'
+Students will develop their Listening, Reading & Writing skills of listening and transcribing and forming and answering questions, alongside a focus on the phonic sounds of é, er and ez.
+Assessments They will continue to consolidate their use of the present, and past tenses while learning to use the near future tense accurately.
 They will also explore events in the francophone world to expand their cultural awareness.
-(March - May) 4 In their final Year 9 topic, students will build on prior learning and will learn to talk about positive role models and the importance Listening, Reading & Writing of good friendships.
+(May-June) 5 In their final Year 9 topic students will build on prior learning and will learn to talk about positive role models and the importance Listening, Reading & Writing of good friendships.
 They will recap using sequencers and adjectives and learn how to use emphatic and direct object pronouns in Assessments their speaking and writing.
-Within this topic, students will learn about French speaking celebrities and explore the French national values of Liberté, Egalité, Fraternité and what they signify.
-(May - June)
+Within this topic students will learn about French speaking celebrities and explore the French national values of Liberté, Egalité, Fraternité and what they signify.
+(June - July) - None comingle links in VO.
+Crimes.
+Income up the office of a boundary O. Ouling office.
+Bold Deliver bigg on oil in oil in the contract of the alana Chadhaa - Nadhaaalaalaa

-Cross-curricular links in Y9: Science - Inventors, IT - Use of technology & Online safety, PSHE - Relationships, positive role models, Religious Studies - National values Careers: Year 9 Pre-options presentation related to careers in January.
+Cross-curricular links in Y9: Science - Inventors, IT - Use of technology & Online safety, PSHE - Relationships, positive role models, Religious Studies - National values